trop3n/trop3n/README.md

-### `Just trying to die with a fully maxed-out skill tree.`
+## `Just trying to die with a fully maxed-out skill tree.`

-Currently Learning:
+### Currently Learning:

-- Python
+🐍 Python
-- InfoSec
+🛡️ Information Security
-- Ethical Hacking
+⚔️ Web Security
-- Rust
+🕷️ Bug Bounty
-- Nix
+🌐 Web Development

-On the Docket:
+🦀 Rust

-- Elixir
+### Dabbling In:

-- WebDev
+⚗️ Elixir
-- Network Programming
+❄️ Nix
-- Go
+🐧 Linux
-- C/C++
+   Graphics Programming | Shaders
 <!---
 trop3n/trop3n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.